jk1635/TIL/Git/2022-03-25-Quick-setup.md

+# Quick setup

-# Create a new repository on the command line
+## Create a new repository on the command line

 ```bash
 echo "# [abc-repository]" >> README.md